ryoari/CA-iitg-summer-analytics-2025/README.md

 # CA-iitg-summer-analytics-2025
-Weekly submissions for the CA iitg summer analytics 2025
+Weekly submissions by rajat roy for the CA iitg summer analytics 2025